 We focus on errors that are encountered only after the file system starts synchronizing dirty pages to disk; in this case, fsync signals an EIO error.
-EIO errors are difficult to handle, because the file system may have already begun an operation (or changed state) that it may or may not be able to revert.
+EIO errors are difficult to handle because the file system may have already begun an operation (or changed state) that it may or may not be able to revert.

-To trigger EIO errors, we consider single, transient, write faults in line with the fail-partial failure model [52, 53].
+To trigger EIO errors, we consider single, transient, write faults in line with the fail-partial failure model [48,49].
 When the file system sends a write request to the storage device, we inject a fault for a single sector or block within the request.
-Specifically, we build a kernel module devicemapper target called dm-loki that intercepts block-device requests from the file system and fails a particular write request to a particular sector or block while letting all other requests succeed; this allows us to observe the impact on an unmodified file system.
+Specifically, we build a kernel module device-mapper target that intercepts block-device requests from the file system and fails a particular write request to a particular sector or block while letting all other requests succeed; this allows us to observe the impact on an unmodified file system.

+3.2.1 Workloads

-3.2.1 Workloads.
-To exercise the fsync path, we create three simple workloads that are representative of common write patterns seen in data-intensive applications.
+To exercise the fsync path, we create two simple workloads that are representative of common write patterns seen in data-intensive applications.

-Single Block Update ( $w{su}$ ): Open an existing file containing three pages (12 KB) and modify the middle page.
+Single Block Update (\mathbf{w}{su}): open an existing file containing three pages (12KB) and modify the middle page.
 This workload resembles many applications that modify the contents of existing files: LMDB always modifies the first two metadata pages of its database file; PostgreSQL stores tables as files on disk and modifies them in-place.
-Specifically, $w{su}$ issues system calls in the following sequence: open, lseek(4K), write(4K), fsync, fsync, sleep(40), close.
+Specifically, \mathbf{w}{su} issues system calls in the following sequence: open, lseek (4K), write (4K), fsync, fsync, sleep (40), close.
 The first fsync forces the dirty page to disk.
-While one fsync is sufficient in the absence of failures, we are interested in the impact of fsync retries after a failure; therefore, $w{su}$ includes a second fsync.
-Finally, since ext4, XFS, and Btrfs write out metadata and checkpoint the journal periodically, $w{su}$ includes a sleep for 40 seconds.
+While one fsync is sufficient in the absence of failures, we are interested in the impact of fsync retries after a failure; therefore, w{su} includes a second fsync.
+Finally, since ext4, XFS, and Btrfs write out metadata and checkpoint the journal periodically, w{su} includes a sleep for 40 seconds.

-Multi Block Append ( $w{ma}$ ): Open a file in append mode and write a page followed by an fsync; writing and fsyncing is repeated after sleeping.
-This workload resembles many applications that periodically write to a log file: Redis writes every operation that modifies its in-memory data structures to an append only file; LevelDB, PostgreSQL, and SQLite write to a write-ahead-log and fsync the file after the write. $w{ma}$ repeats these operations after a delay to allow checkpointing to occur; this is realistic, as clients do not always write continuously and checkpointing may occur in those gaps.
-Specifically, $w{ma}$ issues system calls in the following sequence: open (in append mode), write(4K), fsync, sleep(40), write(4K), fsync, sleep(40), close.
+Multi Block Append (w{ma}): open a file in append mode and write a page followed by an fsync; writing and fsyncing is repeated after sleeping.
+This workload resembles many applications that periodically write to a log file: Redis writes every operation that modifies its in-memory data structures to an append only file; LevelDB, PostgreSQL, and SQLite write to a write-ahead-log and fsync the file after the write. w{ma} repeats these operations after a delay to allow checkpointing to occur; this is realistic as clients do not always write continuously and checkpointing may occur in those gaps.
+Specifically, w{ma} issues system calls in the following sequence: open (in append mode), write (4K), fsync, sleep (40), write (4K), fsync, sleep (40), close.